We all know competitor analysis is very important. But not many of us know where to begin and how to accomplish it.

 How can you dig deeper into their content marketing strategies, and marketing positioning?

-Purchase the product.
-And analyze it with the eyes of consumers and competitors.
+And analyze it through the eyes of consumers and competitors.

 Once you have their product on hand, analyze every single detail about it.
 Know their product quality.
 Figure out what production technology they use.
 Note down every little detail to determine their production price.